Quantum Walks on Simplicial Complexes and Harmonic Homology: Application to Topological Data Analysis with Superpolynomial Speedups: Preliminary

 \subsection{Notation}

 In this subsection, we introduce some notation.
 We use a special state $\Theta$, which is called an absorbing state in the literature of random walks.
 Let $S_k\coloneqq X^\pm_k\cup \{\Theta\}$.
-This is the state space of our random walks on simplicial complexes.
-For any $\ket{\sigma}$ where $\sigma\in S_k$, we identify an $(n+2)$-qubit computational basis state as follows:
+This is the state space of our random walks on simplicial complexes. { Note, however, that we do not expect the introduction of the absorbing state is essential one to construct quantum walks on simplicial complexes.
+It is introduced to relate our quantum walk unitaries to Laplacian operators. } For any $\ket{\sigma}$ where $\sigma\in S_k$, we identify an $(n+2)$-qubit computational basis state as follows:

 where $x_\sigma\in X_k$ is the Hamming weight $k+1$ $n$-bit string that represents the unoriented simplex that corresponds to $\sigma$.
 We also use

 Therefore, for $\sigma\in X^\pm_k$,

 For $\sigma\in X^\pm_k$, we use $\sigma_+$ as $\sigma_+=\sigma$ if $\sigma\in X^+_k$ and $\sigma_+=\bar{\sigma}$ if $\sigma\in X^-_k$.
 Then, $\sigma_-\coloneqq \overline{\sigma_+}$. {Also, let $\Pi_k$ be a projector onto the space spanned by $\{\ket{\sigma}\}_{\sigma\in X^+_k}=\{\ket{x_\sigma}\otimes \ket{00}\}_{\sigma\in X^+_k}$ and let $\Pi^\pm_k$ be a projector onto the space spanned by $\{\ket{\sigma}\}_{\sigma\in X^\pm_k}$ .}